dezashibi-c-projects/a-prod_cons_vs_pub_sub_in_c/README.md

 ## Introduction

 In multi-threaded programming, two common patterns emerge to manage the flow of data between threads: the producer-consumer pattern and the publish-subscribe (pub/sub) pattern.
 Although both patterns aim to coordinate the efforts of multiple threads, they serve different purposes and employ different mechanisms.
-In this discussion, I would like to implement these patterns and explore their implementations using `CThreads` in C, and highlight their key differences and use cases.
+In this discussion, I would like to implement these patterns and explore their implementations using my own cross platform multi threading library  [DThreads](https://github.com/dezashibi-c/dthreads), and highlight their key differences and use cases.

-I've used `CThreads` multiple times in different projects and even in my portfolio projects in this very organization, so why not trying to port my codes from `pthreads` to `CThreads` to see how it goes!? 😊⭐

 **All codes are tested on Windows and WSL using both `zig cc` and `gcc`, also no memory leaked by checking through `valgrind`.**